-This project will establish a team of software specialists to deliver a set of research and innovation objectives in South-East Cornwall.
-The ESIF grant will directly fund nine new highly skilled jobs in a project team, which will continue beyond the life of the project, and a further four jobs will also be created.
+This project established a team of software specialists to deliver a set of research and innovation objectives in South-East Cornwall.
+Between 2016 and 2018 the grant created 13 new highly skilled and sustainable jobs.
+By the end of 2019 Duesday grew to 18 staff.

-Another research and innovation focus for this project is the way recurring payments like household bills, gym memberships, rents and mortgages can be improved.
-Currently merchants who collect such recurring payments using Direct Debit are notifying their customers through a paper or electronic bill and then take payment two weeks later.
-The consumer is left to ensure that the account from which the direct debit will be taken in two weeks has enough money to fulfil the debit.
-This project will research and develop automated personal finance predictions models which can then be used to predict consumer spending behaviour and support them to avoid falling into debt or incurring unnecessary fees.
+Another research and innovation focus for this project was the way recurring payments like household bills, gym memberships, rents and mortgages could be improved.
+Research and develop was undertaken to automate personal finance predictions models which could then be used to predict consumer spending behaviour and support them to avoid falling into vulnerable debt or incurring unnecessary fees.

 Collaborating organisations were engaged in workshops to deliberate the research outcomes and to analyse how their business processes could be improved.
 Following project completion, the research outcomes flowed into the formation of an authorised payment institution with its HQ still based in Liskeard, but serving the UK nationally and exporting its technology to Europe and Latin America.